wagtail/rfcs/text/115-write-api.md

 - Permissions checking
 - Audit logging
 - Signals integration

-- TBC: are those operations documented as reusable directly in Python code?
+This is documented as a reusable public API for tests, fixtures, migration scripts, management commands, etc.

 This architecture can already be seen in the [wagtail.actions](https://github.com/wagtail/wagtail/tree/main/wagtail/actions) module and (unused) [wagtail.api.actions](https://github.com/wagtail/wagtail/tree/main/wagtail/admin/api/actions) module.
-It allows us to reuse the same business logic and ancillary actions between CMS UI usage, bulk actions, management commands, and API actions.
+It allows us to reuse the same business logic and ancillary actions between CMS UI usage, bulk actions, management commands, API actions, and CLI commands.

 As an example, see the existing [MovePageAction](https://github.com/wagtail/wagtail/blob/main/wagtail/actions/move_page.py), which is used to implement: